albertlinao/albertlinao/README.md

 - I am the Product Owner of [formsly.io](https://formsly.io), a web app for recruitment teams that standardizes their work using our heavily opinionated workflows.
 We ensure that teams do not need to modify anything in the workflow, to be able to efficiently perform recruitment tasks, and analyze the team's productivity on the app.
 - The web app has processed over 10,000 applicants.
 And has been used to successfully hire over 1,000 employees.

-### What I handle in projects:
+### What I handle:
-- Training and onboarding of new developers.
+- Create training, evaluation, and onboarding of new developers.
-- Creating technical worksheets and examinations.
+- Create technical worksheets, examinations, and document templates.
+- Perform the role of Product Owner and Scrum Master.
-- Creating and executing plans.
+- Create metrics and report team productivity.
+- Lead meetings; daily standup, sprint planning, sprint review, and team retrospective.

 <!--
 **albertlinao/albertlinao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.